Have you ever looked at somebody around you and thought their behavior was a bit weird?

 There are so many human behaviors that seem normal to us as we experience them on a daily basis, are actually quite weird when you think about the actions we carry out.

 Do any of these explanations reign true with you?
-What other behaviors do you feel are strange and could have a scientific explanation for?
+What other weird human behaviors puzzle you and could have a scientific explanation for?